 Inflammation and anxiety lower with Omega 3

-Kiecolt-Glaser and her team of researchers tested omega 3 supplementation for lowering inflammation and anxiety in 68 medical students in a 12-week, double blind placebo-control study.
-Results showed that lipopolysaccharides and interleukin 6 was decreased by 14%, with a 20% decrease in anxiety.
-A review of nutritional therapies reported that omega 3 was clinically tested in 244 studies for depression, bipolar and schizophrenia.
-Studies are showing strong correlation with omega 3 and mental disorders.
+Studies are showing a strong correlation with this nutrient and mental disorders.
+Kiecolt-Glaser and her team of researchers tested omega 3 supplementations for lowering inflammation and anxiety in 68 medical students in a 12-week, double-blind placebo-control study.
+Results showed that lipopolysaccharides and interleukin 6 were decreased by 14% and a 20% decrease in anxiety.
+A review of nutritional therapies reported that fatty acid 3 was clinically tested in 244 studies for depression, bipolar, and schizophrenia.

-Depression has been viewed as an inflammatory response in the cytokine hypothesis.
-Major depression has been seen in 20% of patients after heart attacks.
-The immune response to the inflammation may be producing the depression.
-Inflammation causes apoptosis (cell death) and the cellular death creates the depression.
+The cytokine hypothesis states that depression has been viewed as an inflammatory response.
+Heart attacks produce major depression seen in 20% of patients.
+The immune response to the inflammation may be producing depression.
+Inflammation causes apoptosis (cell death) and cellular death creates depression.
 The pro-inflammatory cytokines that are involved in the immune response are TNFa, interleukin 1& 2, and interferon-gamma.
 Polyunsaturated fatty acids are known to inhibit cell apoptosis.
-Omega 3 is known to be depleted during pregnancy, doubling the risk of depression, reported by the Avon Longitudinal Study of Pregnancy and Childhood.
+The depletion of this nutrient during pregnancy doubles the risk of depression, reported by the Avon Longitudinal Study of Pregnancy and Childhood.

 Research is showing that depression appears in various mental disorders.
 Let’s review three separate studies on the use of omega 3 and depression.
-The first study focused on 20 unipolar adults and showed significant results by week 3.
-The second study was conducted in 28 children with major depression and the results showed significant on all three scales.
+The first study focused on 20 unipolar adults and showed significant results in week 3.
+Furthermore, the second study of 28 children with major depression, showed significant on all three scales.
 The last study consisted of 12 bipolar outpatients with depressive symptoms.
-Eight out of ten individuals showed 50% reduction on their one month follow-up on the Hamilton Depression scores.
-It appears that in major depression, neurotransmission of the dopamine receptors have changed.
+Eight out of ten individuals showed a 50% reduction in their one-month follow-up on the Hamilton Depression scores.
+It appears that in major depression, neurotransmission of the dopamine receptors has changed.
 Supplementation increased dopamine in the frontal cortex.

-Bipolar consist of a major depressive state and mania.
-In a study, 16 juvenile bipolar disorder participants were given EFAs.
+Bipolar consists of a major depressive state and mania.
+Sixteen juvenile bipolar disorder participants were given EFAs.
 The mania improved slightly but the depression improved over 50%.
-Parent rating on child’s behavior after treatment also improved.
+Parent rating on a child’s behavior after the treatment also improved.
 Bipolar individuals usually have low levels of omega 3 (EPA) needed for proper thinking, and taking 1 to 2 grams daily will reduce manic depressive symptoms.

-A small sample of nine ADHD children were given fatty acids supplements while they continued to take stimulant medication for eight weeks.
+Nine ADHD children were given fatty acids supplements.
+They continued to take stimulant medication for eight weeks.
 There were significant improvements in hyperactivity and inattention.
-A literature review on studies conducted on ADHD and polyunsaturated fatty acids suggested the use of long chain fatty acids and gamma-linolenic acid for 3-4 months leading to a reduction of symptoms.
-Low levels of long chain polyunsaturated fatty acids were found in children with ADHD.
+A literature review on studies conducted on ADHD and polyunsaturated fatty acids suggested the use of long-chain fatty acids and gamma-linolenic acid for 3-4 months leading to a reduction of symptoms.
+Low levels of long-chain polyunsaturated fatty acids were found in children with ADHD.

 A study conducted to analyze 31 mentally unstable boys from South Korea on the levels of omega 3/omega 6 ratio.
 They reported, by increasing the DHA by one unit, odds of “mental retardation decreased by 74%”.
 Somega-6 were higher and Somega-3 were lower.
-The ratio needs to be reserved with more 3-omega fatty acid than 6.
+The ratio should contain more 3-omega fatty acids than 6.

-Alzheimer’s Disease is classified as a neurodegenerative disease that is characterized by “amyloid plaques, neurofibrillary tangles, and dystrophic neuritis”.
-Low levels of DHA, as well as other low-level phospholipids are noticed in several brain regions.
+Alzheimer’s Disease is classified as a neurodegenerative disease, characterized by “amyloid plaques, neurofibrillary tangles, and dystrophic neuritis”.
+Also, several brain regions had low levels of DHA, as well as other low-level phospholipids.

 Chronic Disease and Omega 3